 The Fairfax Circuit Court Historic Records Center holds the early county and court records of Fairfax County.
 These records include deeds, wills, court minutes, chancery and law papers, marriage licenses, birth and death records, and tax records.
-No appointment is necessary to view the documents and archivists are available to assist in retrieving the records.
+Please make an appointment to view the documents.
+Archivists are available to assist in retrieving the records.

 The resources listed below are not a complete record of the HRC’s holdings.
 This list is intended to serve as an introduction of the variety of records kept by the Circuit Court.